Malaika Mihambo: Career

 With the gold medal at the 2018 European Athletics Championships, Mihambo's star began to rise into the world's top long jump.
 In 2019, she had her most successful season so far with a series of jumps over 7 meters.
 She won the IAAF Diamond League and became world champion for the first time.
 In 2021 Mihambo crowned Olympic champion at the Summer Olympics in Tokyo with a jump of 7.00 meters, beating Brittney Reese and Ese Brume, both with 6.97 meters.
 Mihambo experienced the preliminary highlight of her career as the first European to become world champion in the long jump at least twice in a row – at the 2022 World Athletics Championships she defended her world title from 2019 with a SB of 7.12 meters and won the gold medal again.
 This also makes her the first long jumper ever to win at the world's most important track and field competitions four times in consecutive years.
-The streak came to an end during the 2022 European Championships - ailing in health but with a huge support of the home crowd, Mihambo managed a 7.03 m leap to finish silver, while Ivana Vuleta (SRB) became the new European champion with 3 cm more; Jazmin Sawyers (representing England) won the bronze medal (6.80 m).
+The streak came to an end during the 2022 European Championships - ailing in health but with a huge support of the home crowd, Mihambo managed a 7.03 m leap to finish silver, while Ivana Vuleta (SRB) became the new European champion with 3 cm more; Jazmin Sawyers (representing Great Britain) won the bronze medal (6.80 m).